choe220/bloomburrow/content/Species/Batfolk.md

 Twice a day, mirrors reﬂect light from the sun and moon into a massive opaline gem embedded in the center of the [[Lighttrap Spires]].
 There, an elder batfolk trades their sight for vision of the realms beyond [[Valley]].
 Their eyes are subsequently ﬁlled with a unique nebula-like pattern that marks their ascension to the upper ranks of the priesthood.

+# Location in Valley
+Batfolk communities are most prominent in the [[Lighttrap Spires]], where they maintain their celestial observatories.
+They are also found in [[Goodhill]], where their pole-mounted homes form a "high town" above the rest of the village.

 # Batfolk Traits
 **Creature Type:** Humanoid